ctrueden/equilibrium/_pages/dossiers/linistreya-rockwell.md

   profession: political advisor
 ---

 Callie's mother.
 She is stern, the "bad cop" of the family, but ultimately has a kind heart.
+She is a political advisor.